Ogoa/alx-low_level_programming/0x0B-malloc_free/README.md

 This program contains a function that returns a pointer to a 2 dimensional array of integers.
 If the dimensions provided are 0 or negative, it returns NULL.
 Each element of the grid is initialised to zero.

+4-free_grid.c
+Task 4
+This program contains a function that frees a 2 dimensionsal grid previously created by the alloc_grid function.

+100-argstostr.c
+Task 5
+This program contains a function that concatenates all the arguments of your program to form a single string.
+The program then returns a pointer to the new string.
+Each arguments should be followed by a '\n' in the new string.